Stanko/react-window-decorators/README.md

 a name and media query which will be passed to [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia).

+Second argument is `debounceTime` which determines resize event's debounce time.
+Default is `250`.

 ```js
 // Example breakpoints data
 const BREAKPOINTS = [